DrJohnT/DeployCube/docs/Publish-Cube.md

 ```

 ### -ProcessingOption
+Determines how the newely deployed cube is processed after deployment.
+Strongly recommend using the default "DoNotProcess" option as the connection to your source database may not be correct and need adjustment post-deployment.
-Valid options are: Full, Default and DoNotProcess.
+* Valid options are: Full, Default and DoNotProcess.
-Default value: 'DoNotProcess'.
+* Default value: 'DoNotProcess'.
-'Full': processes all the objects in the cube database.
+* 'Full': processes all the objects in the cube database.
 When Full processing is executed against an object that has already been processed, Analysis Services drops all data in the object and then processes the object.
-'Default': detects the process state of cube database objects, and performs the processing necessary to deliver unprocessed or partially processed objects to a fully processed state.
+* 'Default': detects the process state of cube database objects, and performs the processing necessary to deliver unprocessed or partially processed objects to a fully processed state.
-'DoNotProcess': means no processing is performed.
+* 'DoNotProcess': means no processing is performed.
-Strongly recommend using the default "DoNotProcess" option as the connection to your source database may not be correct and need adjustment post-deployment.

 ```yaml
 Type: String